WebAssembly/wasi-filesystem/wasi-filesystem.wit.md

 ///
 /// This requests an *advisory* lock, meaning that the file could be accessed
 /// by other programs that don't hold the lock.
 ///
+/// It is unspecified whether this function succeeds if the file descriptor
+/// is not opened for writing.
+It is unspecified how exclusive locks interact
+/// with locks acquired by non-WASI programs.
+///
 /// This function returns `errno::wouldblock` if the lock cannot be acquired.
 ///